 - An “open and obvious” danger.
 This supposes that a reasonable person would have recognized the hazard that caused their injury and avoided it.
 An open pit at a construction site is a standard example of “open and obvious.”
 However, court rulings in Rock Hill have chipped away at this defense.
 In some cases, a property owner would expect visitors to be distracted from even an obvious danger, such as during a staged performance or as they came upon an elaborate merchandise display.

-Regardless of the circumstances of your accident, we would still like to speak to you about your case so we can help you any way we can.
+Regardless of the circumstances of your accident, our determined lawyers would still like to speak to you about your potential premises liability case so we can help you in any way we can.

 It’s a mistake to look to an insurance company to protect your interests if you have been seriously hurt in a slip-and-fall or other type of accident.
 Claims adjusters know without even speaking to you what will make a settlement seem like just enough to be acceptable – or how they can get away with denying your claim.